-Nutmeg, honey, pastry aroma.
-Balanced, sweet/savory character.
-Green leafy vegetable and mild curry notes.
-Clean, subtle spicy finish.
+Savory, pastry aroma.
+Balanced, sweet/herbal character.
+Green leafy vegetable and soft floral notes.
+Clean, garden fresh finish.

-This crop of tea is the most recent growth picked from new branches on the trees that were allowed to grow for four months or so.
+This early winter harvest was only the second flush following our spring crop.
 These leaves were also affected by the Green Leafhopper, and other pests.
 This is inevitable, given that this is an organic farm and the summer months are most susceptible to bugs!

 What these leaves have to offer as a result of the relatively slow, natural growing phase is their substance.
 They simply have a lot more constitution.
-So while they do not offer the fresh, fragrant, and delicate profile of a standard High Mountain Oolong when brewed, they have much more composition.
 And this composition brews slowly and steadily, with significantly more endurance.
-We suggest a 1:16 ratio of leaf to water.
-We used about 12g of tea in the above 200mL gaiwan style teapot.
+We suggest a 1:17 or 18 ratio of leaf to water.
+So about 10g of tea in a 175mL Gongfu style teapot.

 Our Eco-Farmed High Mountain Oolong Tea is from a certified organic farm located on the periphery of Yushan National Park.
 Yushan, or Jade Mountain is not only the highest peak in Taiwan, but also in all of east Asia.
 This farm is the closest developed land to the park, in a remote mountain valley.

-This batch of tea was harvested on September 3, and we slept out at the farm to be there when the team of pickers arrived at 6:30 a.m. and capture the event.
 We are so impressed with this couple's work and the story of how they came to transition their inherited family farm to being certified organic that we are making a documentary video of it.
-A husband and wife manage this farm that has been fully certified for 3 years now.
+A husband and wife manage this farm that has been fully certified for over 3 years now.
 They began transitioning to organic ten years ago when they decided to stop using chemical farm products.
 More about that story in the documentary.
 Stay tuned!

 We can see how naturally these tea trees are allowed to grow.
 It's a wholly different farming method than conventional farming, and the produce from a farm like this is also next level.
 In our perception, based on continually visiting tea farms in Taiwan for over 20 years, this source is a rare and precious find.
 The combination of a pristine geographic location with an ideal micro-climate for tea production, and the natural farming methods are just not to be found.
 In a word, we love this farm, as well as its caretakers!